|

 Who invented the Langstroth hive?

-The Langstroth hive was invented by Lorenzo Lorraine Langstroth in 1851.
-He received a patent for its design in 1852.
 It was unique at the time for having frames that could be moved.
 It superseded the skep, which had been the main type of hive for many years.
 Be sure to check out our article on what is a skep to learn more.

 Another innovation of his hive was the space between the top bars and the hive cover.
-A 1cm gap meant the bees wouldn’t fill it up with propolis or burr comb.
+A 1cm gap meant the bees wouldn’t fill it with propolis or burr comb.
 Instead, they used it as a space for walking around.
-This theory was applied to all the boxes, allowing the frames to easily be removed as needed.
+This theory was applied to all the boxes, allowing the frames to be removed as needed.

 Summing up

-The Langstroth is a super-popular type of hive that will tick all the boxes for most beekeepers.
-They’re affordable, readily available, and you’ll get plenty of honey if your bees are well managed.
-New beekeepers will do well to invest in a Langstroth; with so many other users of this hive, support and information will never be far away.
+The Langstroth is a super-popular hive that will tick all the boxes for most beekeepers.
+They’re affordable, readily available, and you’ll get plenty of honey if your bees are well-managed.

 The most important question a new beekeeper should ask is whether they can manage potentially heavy boxes.
 Anyone with a bad back or any impediment that makes it hard to lift should consider other options.
-Langstroths take a fair bit of work and moving boxes during inspections is a prerequisite.

 Similar Posts